AF-1/AF-1/README.md

 <br>

 ### 🔵 [Ratings Light](https://github.com/AF-1/lms-ratingslight#ratings-light)
-A plugin that takes care of rating tracks in your LMS library.<br><br>
+A plugin that takes care of rating your tracks.
+Set track ratings (also with plugins/apps and IR remote).
+Import track ratings from file tags or playlists.
+Export track ratings to playlist files.
+Create (scheduled) backups, restore from backups.
+Create virtual libraries for (top) rated tracks.
+Browse (top) rated tracks by artist or genre (browse menus).
+Keep track of your recently rated songs with a dedicated playlist or log file.
+Show rated songs for artist, album, genre, year or playlist (context menu).
+Support for online library tracks where possible.
+Includes "Don't Stop The Music" mixes.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-ratingslight#ratings-light)
 <br><br><br>